How to Easily Create Percentage of Completion Calculations & Adjustments

 Extra Percentage of Completion Benefits – Especially for Owners & Managers

-• As you undertake the discipline of helping to assemble your numbers for the Percentage of Completion calculations, you will become much closer to your critical numbers: estimated income and costs, change orders, allowances, and over/under-runs.
+• As you compile data for Percentage of Completion calculations, you’ll gain insight into key financial metrics.
+E.g., You’ll see estimated income and costs, change orders, allowances, and over/under-runs.

-• You will gain a much deeper understanding of exactly how individual jobs are shaping up from a financial standpoint as they progress.
-And from there, you will be able to quickly take corrective action to complete each job that much closer to “on time” and “under budget.”
+• You will gain a much deeper understanding of exactly how individual jobs are shaping up financially as they progress.
+From there, you can swiftly adjust to finish jobs on time and under budget.

 • When you know what your numbers REALLY are, you can save the ‘roller-coaster’ thrills for the amusement park.
 When you’re running a company, a nice, smooth train ride is preferable…